Lady Hannah Ellice (1812 ship): Career

 A dreadful hurricane on 21 October 1817 devastated the harbour of Castries, Saint Lucia, and drove Lady Hannah Ellice, and 11 other vessels on shore.
+It was expected that she would be got off without much damage.

-On 3 November 1825 a gale at Milford Haven drove Lady Hannah Ellice into the lazaretto and other vessels under quarantine; she lost her bowsprit, foremast and head.
+On 3 November 1825, a gale at Milford Haven drove Lady Hannah Ellice into the lazaretto and other vessels under quarantine; she lost her bowsprit, foremast, and head.
 She then ran aground on the mudflats near the dockyard.
 She was on a voyage from Alexandria, Egypt to London.

 Sailed from Bombay on 12 June 1828 and arrived in the Downs end-September 1828.

-On 23 December 1828 sailed for Bengal from Gravesend, but she sprang a leak and had to return on 28 December.
+On 23 December 1828, Lady Hannah Ellice sailed for Bengal from Gravesend, but she sprang a leak and had to return on 28 December.
 She arrived at Bengal on 1 June 1829.
 She sailed from Calcutta on 6 August and Saugor on 17 August.

 Fate

-Lady Hannah Ellice was wrecked on 27 August 1838 on The Triangles.
+Lady Hannah Ellice was wrecked on 27 August 1838, on The Triangles.
 She was on a voyage from British Honduras to London.